Hardcoreprawn/architecture/input/posts/patterns-and-antipatterns/microservices.md

 ### Shared Persistence

-A monolith typically requires a large shared data store.
+TODO: A monolith typically requires a large shared data store.
 Microservices should each have their own data store, to avoid resource contention.
 Each store should be accessible only by the associated service.
 Any communication needs to be via the API interfaces.